vinod-polinati/ai-engineer-assignment/Readme.md

 4. **Clarification:** If the candidate is confused, the bot provides hints (not answers).
 5. **Evaluation:** Each answer is scored and explained by the LLM.
 6. **Summary:** At the end, the bot gives a feedback report (strengths, weaknesses, overall impression).
-7. **PDF Transcript:** The full interview is automatically saved as a PDF file.
+7. **PDF Transcript:** The full interview is automatically saved as a PDF file with bulletproof error handling.

 ## 5. Technology Stack & Justification

 - **FastAPI:**
   *Provides a robust, high-performance backend API with automatic documentation and type validation.
-Handles concurrent requests efficiently.*
+Handles concurrent requests efficiently with comprehensive error handling.*
 - **React + TypeScript:**
   *Modern, responsive frontend with type safety and excellent developer experience.
 Minimal dark-mode design for professional appearance.*
 - **LLM Provider:** Groq API (Llama-3)
   *Provides high-quality language understanding and generation for answer evaluation and feedback.
 The API key is managed securely using environment variables.*
 - **PDF Generation:** FPDF
-  *Automatically generates professional PDF transcripts of each interview session for record-keeping and analysis.*
+  *Automatically generates professional PDF transcripts of each interview session with robust error handling and fallback mechanisms.*

 ## 6. Key Features